 Over the years, literally hundreds of studies have examined the effects of business incentive programs.
 A great academic review of many of them was published in 2004.
 Its conclusion: “In fact, there are very good reasons — theoretical, empirical, and practical — to believe that economic development incentives have little or no impact on firm location and investment decisions.”
 There’s been nothing published since to suggest that new programs will have better results.

 The reader may wonder, “What do lawmakers present then in opposition to this mountain of research showing such programs to be ineffective?”
 The short answer is nearly nothing.
 Indeed, their evidence of program effectiveness is tantamount to “The program is effective because we say it is.”

 Only once in 25 years of policy work have I seen politicians or their lieutenants make a defense of these programs by using independent, scholarly research.
 Even then, that one instance involved the redirection of a pointed question.
 The anecdotes that advocates of such programs do cite as success are the stuff of PR spin doctoring, not dispassionate scholarship anchored in search of truth.

 Those in Lansing’s political class owe us evidence that their corporate handout subsidy programs are effective before they adopt another one.
 Many scholars with no stake in Michigan’s policy fights have parsed state corporate subsidy program data for years; they’ve repeatedly concluded that they don’t work.

-It is imperative that those pushing SB 615 show hard evidence to the contrary, or abandon their efforts to hand out another $300 million to corporations of the state’s choosing.
+It is imperative that those pushing SB 615 show hard evidence to the contrary, or to abandon their efforts to hand out another $300 million to corporations of the state’s choosing.